-The City Building session will also continue the Greater & Greener tradition of hosting a plenary panel of city mayors for a conversation that explores the changing role of parks as critical urban infrastructure, reshaping more than just our urban landscapes, and redefining how we govern, manage, and program our public green assets.
+The Mayors Forum will continue the Greater & Greener tradition of hosting a plenary panel of mayors for a conversation that will explore the changing role of parks as critical urban infrastructure.
+Mayors will share how they have incorporated parks to help address infrastructure challenges, and will discuss strategies on how to break down social and economic stratification to create more inclusive, just and democratic cities.
+The Forum’s discussion will include how mayors govern, manage, and program public green assets.